 kubectl describe secrets/ test-secret

-To manually create a secret using a YAML file, you need to Base64-encode the data of the secret in advance.
+To manually create a Secret using YAML, you need to Base64-encode the data of the Secret in advance.

 apiVersion: v1